 Weighted blankets for mental health may actually be able to be claimed with your medical benefits as well.
 With a letter from your doctor we can do our best to work with your health insurance provider to access funding for your weighted blanket.
 We have had varying degrees of success in doing so, and are always happy to try our hardest on your behalf.
 We know how beneficial weighted blankets can be, and would like to see everyone have the opportunity to try one.
 Ensure you get the most out of your weighted blanket with these helpful tips.

 Proper Rest and Your Mental Health

 First and foremost, weighted blankets assist with getting a good night’s rest, which everyone deserves.
-According to the Tuck Advancing Better Sleep institute, about 40% of those seeking help for sleeping problems have also been diagnosed with a mental health disorder.
+According to the Harvard Medical School, “chronic sleep problems affect 50% to 80% of patients in a typical psychiatric practice”.
 They say that poor sleep can be both a symptom and a cause of poor mental health, and may make it even more difficult to cope with symptoms.